 "Build and support an open source community of users, developers, service providers, and researchers engaged in advancing electronic health record software and related health information technology."
 OSEHRA’s mission includes the creation of a vendor-neutral community for the creation, evolution, promotion and support of an opensource Electronic Health Record.
 This community will operate with the transparency and agility that characterize open source software initiatives.
 This entails not only the development of a community of software experts, clinicians, and implementers, but also a robust ecosystem of complementary products, capabilities and services.

 "OSEHRA will be the hub of open source software efforts in the health information technology community."
-The last word in OSEHRA’s name is "Agent."
-The intent is to be an agent of change, and an honest broker to the health information technology community.
-The open source EHR code base enabled by OSEHRA’s "agency", built by the community, will be continuously refreshed, modern and modular, and enable users to acquire competitive options for implementation, customization, training and services from multiple vendors while avoiding vendor lock-in.
+We will use the collective resources of the Alliance to drive innovation, and be an honest broker to the health information technology community.
+The open source Electronic Health Record code base established and maintained by the community will be continuously refreshed, modern and modular, and enable users to acquire competitive options for implementation, customization, training and services from multiple vendors while avoiding vendor lock-in.

 Why Open Source?

-Maximizing the rate of EHR innovation means engaging the best minds in government, industry, and academia.
+Maximizing the rate of Electronic Health Record innovation means engaging the best minds in government, industry, and academia.
 Developers must be comfortable contributing their innovations and users must be comfortable relying on the software to run their enterprise.
 A well-constructed open source model provides the relationship between developers, users, vendors, and service providers and provides the infrastructure for their efficient interaction.